 - Maintenance (get a phone number)

 - Parking Fees

-Cancelling your Rental
+Cancelling your Rental property

-Complete the Reservation
+Complete the Booking

-Congratulations on reserving your rental home!
-You're on your way to a phenomenal vacation!
+Congratulations on reserving your rental!
+You're on your way to a fantastic vacation!

 During your Stay